 Some men create a lot of ways to look good on the surface without looking at what goes on under the waterline – a lot of violent kicking.

-Many times a man will try to solve his sexual addictions by making the problem someone else”a wife, or girlfriend.
+Many times a man will try to solve his sexual addictions by making the problem someone else – a wife or a girlfriend.
 If only she would change, then I wouldn’t have to act this way.
 She just isn’t meeting my needs.
 Someone else must be responsible for my choices.

 Admitting that there is a need to change is the first step out of sexual bondage.
 Minimizing the need to confess to God, others, and ourselves only obstructs positive growth.

-Forgiveness and reconciliation must take place in order to restore relationships with Christ, wives, family, and friends.
+Forgiveness and reconciliation must take place in order to restore relationships with Christ, wives, families, and friends.
 Reconciliation is a process of emotional reconnection to those vital relationships.